 Facts About Truck Accidents

-Truck accidents tend to cause significant damage to people and property due to the size and weight of the vehicles involved.
+Truck accidents in Charleston and beyond tend to cause significant damage to people and property due to the size and weight of the vehicles involved.
 It becomes particularly dangerous if the truck and its equipment are not maintained correctly, or the driver is not following the rules of the road or other procedures.
 The Federal Motor Carrier Safety Administration (FMCSA) performed a study in 2007 which analyzed available crash data to determine why truck accidents occur in the United States.
 The three types of common critical events discussed in the FMCSA’s data evaluation include:

 - Leaving the travel lane and entering another lane or off the road